 Our results, like any, should be interpreted with certain considerations.
 The string we used to identify government-owned servers (.gov) is not always used in every government-owned host.
 For example, Spain uses .gob instead of .gov.
 That said, we have no reason to believe there are any particular reasons that the results presented above are inaccurate.

-Learn how our Anti-Phishing solutions can help protect your business from the earliest stages of a phishing attack, including pharming and malware, to the takedown and removal of phishing websites.
+Learn how our Anti-Phishing solutions can help protect your business from the earliest stages of a phishing attack, including pharming and Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs., to the takedown and removal of phishing websites.